-Librarian members have the obligation to perform at a high professional level in areas which contribute to the education and research mission of the Library and the University and to develop and maintain their overall competence including scholarship as well as their effectiveness as Librarians.
-Professional practice requires knowledge of and ability to apply the principles of librarianship such as: library instruction, information literacy, research consultation, information systems; acquiring, developing and maintaining library and archival holdings; and the provision of access to knowledge and information in a variety of formats.
-In addition, Librarians are expected to develop expertise in planning and managing various library services.
+This entails the ability to perform at a high professional level in areas which contribute to the education and research mission of the Library and the University such as library instruction, information literacy, research consultation, information systems; acquiring, developing and maintaining library and archival holdings; and the provision of access to knowledge and information in a variety of formats.
+In addition, librarians are expected to develop expertise in planning and managing various library services.